 Close Menu

-Access the executive summary and the full report below.
+Read the executive summary and explore the full report below.

-Efforts to prepare young people for democratic participation must occur year-round and every year—certainly long before any given election.
-As campaigns, community leaders, activists, educators, journalists, election officials, and young people themselves start to think about the next election cycle, we share key, cross-cutting recommendations for how to grow voters for 2024.
+Efforts to prepare young people for democratic participation must occur all year, every year.
+As campaigns, community leaders, activists, educators, journalists, election officials, and young people do their work in this election cycle, we share key, cross-cutting recommendations for how to grow voters in 2024.

 Schools are a critical setting for learning about elections and voting.
 School-based opportunities are especially important for youth who lack such opportunities in other areas, like through their personal networks or experiences with media.
 And as institutions that reach the vast majority of teens, K-12 schools have a critical role to play in reducing disparities and inequities in civic learning and engagement.